 2. Q: Do graduate accounting courses earn more credit?

-A: Graduate accounting courses do not earn more credit, but they do reduce the number of semester credits needed to fulfill the CPA accounting course requirements.
-One graduate semester or quarter credit in accounting counts 5/3 credits toward the accounting course requirement, since only 18 semester hours of graduate credit will substitute for 30 semester hours of undergraduate credit.
-However, graduate business courses do not earn more credit than undergraduate business courses toward the 24-hour business course requirement, nor do graduate accounting courses reduce the overall credit requirement below 150 semester hours.
+A: Graduate accounting courses reduce the number of semester credits needed to fulfill the CPA accounting course requirements.
+One graduate semester or quarter credit in accounting counts 5/3 credits toward the accounting course requirement; therefore, 18 semester hours of graduate credit will substitute for 30 semester hours of undergraduate credit.
+However, credits earned in graduate business courses are equivalent to undergraduate business courses in meeting the 24-hour business course requirement.
+Graduate accounting courses do not reduce the overall credit requirement below 150 semester hours.

 Q: Is Ohio residence still required for the CPA exam?